Civil Cyber-Fraud Initiative.

 These groups may seem quite specific, but because cyberattackers don’t discriminate by industry, organizations of all types should be acutely aware of their inclusion in either group.

-Steps to Prevent Civil Cyber-Fraud Initiative Fines
+Steps to prevent Civil Cyber-Fraud Initiative fines

 The implementation of the Civil Cyber-Fraud Initiative is something that organizations that work with the U.S. government can’t ignore.
 While strengthening the documentation and reporting of your cybersecurity compliance might seem daunting, there are some steps you can take that can help to make the job easier.